christophervoigt/blog/src/content/blog/minimal-css-approach-to-content-containers.md

 ---
-title: 'Layout Minis: Container (Part 1)'
+title: 'Minimal CSS approach to content containers'
 description: 'How to limit container width in the pures way possible.'
 pubDate: 'Jul 8 2023'
-updatedDate: 'Jul 15 2023'
+updatedDate: 'May 1 2024'
 ---

 This is an article about a problem, that has been solved a million times before.